dubiacc/website/articles/en/nfp/index.md

 > NFP (for avoiding pregnancy) is the complete opposite of a woman's natural
 > sex drive cycle.
 Basically I would not be able to have sex when I most want it
-> [note: on fertile days, women usually have a higher sex drive] and only be able
+> [editorial note: on fertile days, women usually have a higher sex drive] and
-> to when I least want it.
+> only be able to when I least want it.
 >
 > [...]
 >
-> After starting to track my cervical mucus, I felt a genuine wave of sadness come over me,
+> After starting to track my cervical mucus, I felt a genuine wave of sadness
-> like I am accepting a death sentence (to my sexuality), like I am pretending to want to do
+> come over me, like I am accepting a death sentence (to my sexuality), like
-> something I truly don't.
+> I am pretending to want to do something I truly don't.
 >
 > -- ["nfp" topic on r/Catholicism](https://archive.is/Gf2ec#selection-1413.2-1413.206)

-Now, obviously she here complains from the modernist perspective about "not being able to live out my sexuality" and complaining about having to get pregnant, because living yourself is the number one goal of modernists -- but even she recognizes that it goes directly against her nature as a woman.
+Now, obviously she here complains from the modernist perspective not being able to use regular contraception -- but even she recognizes that it goes directly against her nature as a woman to have sex on .

 This is the result of what you eventually end up with when practicing NFP: tracking mucus, Marquette method, temperatures, ovulation cycles, etc. - all of that effort in order to